freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-libraries/sass/extend-one-set-of-css-styles-to-another-element.md

 }
 ```

-Now you want another panel called <code>.big-panel</code>.
-It has the same base properties as <code>.panel</code>, but also needs a <code>width</code> and <code>font-size</code>.
-It's possible to copy and paste the initial CSS rules from <code>.panel</code>, but the code becomes repetitive as you add more types of panels.
-The <code>extend</code> directive is a simple way to reuse the rules written for one element, then add more for another:
+Now you want another panel called `.big-panel`.
+It has the same base properties as `.panel`, but also needs a `width` and `font-size`.
+It's possible to copy and paste the initial CSS rules from `.panel`, but the code becomes repetitive as you add more types of panels.
+The `extend` directive is a simple way to reuse the rules written for one element, then add more for another:

 ```scss
 .big-panel{